Skip to main content

 Finite element analysis

 Three-dimensional finite element analysis was performed to analyze the mechanical responses of bridges with HPFRCC.
 Compared with conventional concrete, HPFRCC features unique tensile properties.
-Figure 3 shows a representative tensile stress-strain curve [43].
+Figure 3 shows a representative tensile stress-strain curve [48].
 HPFRCC bears higher loads after cracks are generated.
 The curve has three linear segments marked by points O, A, B, and C: (1) O-A: linear elastic stage, (2) A-B: hardening stage, and (3) B-C: descending stage.
-The stress and the strain at point A are the first crack stress and the first crack strain, respectively.
-The stress and the strain at point B are the ultimate tensile strength and the ultimate tensile strain, respectively.
+The stress and strain at point A are the first crack stress and first crack strain, respectively.
+The stress and strain at point B are the ultimate tensile strength and e ultimate tensile strain, respectively.
 The strain at point C is the final strain.

 Fig. 3